 Mark Twain Lake Sailing Association offers a hearty welcome to all who come to Mark Twain Lake in search of sailing adventure.
 Our sailors travel from Iowa, Florida, Oklahoma, Illinois, Indiana, and Missouri to sail upon the 18,000 acres of water at The Clarence Cannon Dam and Mark Twain Lake.
-MTLSA membership includes members and their families and more than 60 various classes of sailboats, both docked and trailored.
+MTLSA membership includes members and their families, as well as more than 60 classes of sailboats, both docked and trailerable.

 MTLSA members are encouraged to participate in the Association’s organized events.
-Year ‘round, we boast of more than 15 activities sure to keep you on an even keel with your sailing education and entertainment.
+Year-round, we offer more than 15 activities to keep you on an even keel with your sailing education and entertainment.

 View sample Scuttlebutt issue.

-Go here for more information in our MTLSA bylaws.
+Go here for more information on our MTLSA bylaws.

 Our sailing association was created by sailors for sailors.
 Our Commodore is the Chief Executive Officer of MTLSA.
 The Vice-Commodore/Fleet Captain, Secretary/Public Relations Director, Treasurer, and Newsletter Editor are the elected officers who make up the rest of our board of directors.